appsmithorg/appsmith-docs/website/docs/reference/widgets/checkbox.md

 <dd>

-Represents the text color of the widget, specified as a `CSS` color value.
-This property can also be controlled through JavaScript by using the appropriate functions.
+Represents the text color of the widget, specified as a [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/color) color value.
+It can also be manipulated programmatically using the JavaScript functions.

 </dd>